 Underwater Metal Detecting - A Guide for 2021

 Underwater Metal Detecting is fast becoming one of the more popular metal detecting styles and it's easy to see why.
-Detecting underwater can bring in some very interesting, as well as highly valuable, targets.
+With an underwater metal detector you can find some very interesting, as well as highly valuable, targets.

-Most people when thinking about metal detecting picture using a detector on dry land, be it in gold fields, parks or on the beach.
+Most people when thinking about metal detecting, they picture someone using a detector on dry land, be it in gold fields, parks or on the beach.
 But getting below the water is where some very unusual and lucrative finds can often be recovered.

-Whether it is in the ocean or freshwater, there are tonnes of places where you can go below the waterline to find some hidden treasure.
+Whether it is in the ocean or freshwater, there are so many places where you can go can take an underwater metal detector to find some hidden treasure.

 In this guide we will talk about the different types of detectors used for underwater metal detecting, their uses and applications, and also great locations for detecting underwater.